Erotemic/shitspotter/README.rst

 Downloading
 ===========

-All data is publicly hosted on IPFS and is free to use under "Creative Commons Attribution 4.0 International".
+All data is publicly hosted on IPFS and is free to use under "Creative Commons Attribution 4.0 International" `(CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/deed.en>`_.

 We use IPFS because it supports content addressable storage (CAS).
 CAS has a lot of benefits.
 Among these are: data duplication, simpler updates to "living